Strömgren sphere

-In theoretical astrophysics, there can be a sphere of ionized hydrogen (H II) around a young star of the spectral classes O or B. The theory was derived by Bengt Strömgren in 1937 and later named Strömgren sphere after him.
-The Rosette Nebula is the most prominent example of this type of emission nebula from the H II-regions.
+The Strömgren sphere is an idealized model of ionized hydrogen shells around young OB stars or quasars.
+Though ideally symmetrical, common examples demonstrate asymmetry as a result of environmental factors like gas inhomogeneity, bow shocks, anisotropic stellar emission, or relativistic effects.
+The Strömgren sphere is named after Bengt Strömgren, who first described it in 1937.
+The Rosette Nebula is a prominent example of this type of structure.

 The physics

 Very hot stars of the spectral class O or B emit very energetic radiation, especially ultraviolet radiation, which is able to ionize the neutral hydrogen (H I) of the surrounding interstellar medium, so that hydrogen atoms lose their single electrons.
 This state of hydrogen is called H II.
 After a while, free electrons recombine with those hydrogen ions.
 Energy is re-emitted, not as a single photon, but rather as a series of photons of lesser energy.
 The photons lose energy as they travel outward from the star's surface, and are not energetic enough to again contribute to ionization.
 Otherwise, the entire interstellar medium would be ionized.
 A Strömgren sphere is the theoretical construct which describes the ionized regions.